avadev/AvaTax-REST-V2-Ruby-SDK/README.md

 AvaTax REST and Search APIs
 ------------------------------
 Our [developer site](https://developer.avalara.com/) documents all the AvaTax REST and other APIs.
+Subscribe to the [RSS feed](developer.avalara.com/feed.xml) to stay up to date on the lates news and announcements.

 Blog